 Key Dates for Your Diary

-On 2nd June 2025, the government formally announced Defra's plans to introduce changes to cattle identification, registration and movement reporting.
-Here's the timeline as confirmed by Livestock Information Ltd:
+On 2nd June 2025, the government formally announced Defra's plans to introduce changes to cattle identification, registration and movement reporting, and in June 2026 the timeline was revised.
+Here's where it now stands:

 December 2025 - Private Beta

-A small group of selected cattle keepers began testing the new LIS system.
-This is invitation-only and designed to iron out any issues before wider release.
+A small invited group of cattle keepers was due to begin testing the new LIS system.
+This stage is invitation-only and designed to iron out any issues before wider release.

 What's Actually Changing?